mark-addy/jdg-websocket-ee7/README.md

 -------------
 Extract your hornetq download and copy and replace the non-clustered stand-alone configuration files with those contained within this project:

 	cp ${source}/src/main/resources/hornetq/config/stand-alone/non-clustered/* ${hornetq-home}/config/stand-alone/non-clustered

 The changes made to the default HornetQ distribution are as follows:
-1) Turn off message persistence
+1. Turn off message persistence
-2) Change the default netty acceptor port to 6445
+2. Change the default netty acceptor port to 6445

 You can now start Hornetq

 	${hornetq-home}/bin/run.sh

 Wildfly setup
 -------------
 Copy the wildfly distribution to a location of your choice, we'll call this ${wildfly-home}
 Copy the following files from this project into the same location:

 	cp ${source}/src/main/resources/wildfly/* ${wildfly-home}

 Run the install, this process:
-1) Extracts the distribution
+1. Extracts the distribution
-2) Creates a management user (using your default login name)
+2. Creates a management user (using your default login name, with a password of "	Password1!")
-3) Moves a cli script to the bin directory
+3. Moves a cli script to the bin directory
-4) Starts wildfly in domain mode
+4. Starts wildfly in domain mode

 	${wildfly-home}/install-wildfly.sh

 Open a new window and navigate to the wildfly installation bin directory:

 	cd ${wildfly-home}/wildfly-8.0.0.Alpha1/bin

 Run the setup CLI script, this process:
-1) Reorganizes the default domain configuration
+1. Reorganizes the default domain configuration
-2) Creates 3 server instances (server-one, server-two and server-three) with port offsets of 0, 100 and 200 respectively and configures then with the "full" profile and ensures that they are setup to "auto-start"
+2. Creates 3 server instances (server-one, server-two and server-three) with port offsets of 0, 100 and 200 respectively and configures then with the "full" profile and ensures that they are setup to "auto-start"
-3) Re-loads the configuration changes
+3. Re-loads the configuration changes
-4) Starts all the servers
+4. Starts all the servers

 	./jboss-cli.sh --connect --file=setup-wildfly.cli

 Application Deployment
 ----------------------